raspberrypilearning/cress-egg-heads/en/step_1.md

 + A Raspberry Pi Computer with the latest Raspberry Pi OS
 + A Raspberry Pi Camera module
-+ A hard boiled egg
++ An empty egg shell (ask an adult to boil and scrape out the egg for you)
++ Egg cup
 + Cotton wool
 + Cress seeds